Simple At-Home Autoimmune TestUpdated: May 24, 2018 Natural Remedies

-Here’s how Dr. Mark Frank DC, a holistic doctor in my area who has written several articles for this blog, describes the use of the Past Pointing Test in his office as a way to show subtle dysfunction of the nervous system:
+Here’s how Dr. Mark Frank DC, a holistic doctor in my area who has written for this blog, describes the use of the Past Pointing Test in his office as a way to show subtle dysfunction of the nervous system:

 Stand with feet very close together, and close your eyes.
 You should feel steady on your feet even with your eyes closed.
 If you start to fall over even with this initial part of the test, that is a sign of potential nervous system problems possibly caused by autoimmunity.

 When you remove the eyes which help tell us where we are in space, we must fully rely on joint and muscle signals to the brain instead.